Bennotsi-MTG/Doomsday-Codex/basics.md

 1. cast Doomsday build: -> LED, TW, LED, LED, BW
 2. cast GP, draw LED
 3. cast LED
-4. hold priority, cast GP, sacrifice LED for UUU, pass priority, draw TW
+4. hold priority, cast GP, sacrifice LED for UUU, draw TW
 5. cast TW, exile LED, LED, BW(ToA)
 6. cast LED, sacrifice LED for RRR
 7. cast LED, sacrifice LED for BBB
 8. cast BW, wish for ToA
 9. cast ToA

 This pile is very efficient at BBB and 4 life for 9 storm.
-The key idea is that strictly speaking, we only needed TW, LED, LED, BW in our single cantrip pile.
+The key idea is that, strictly speaking we only needed TW, LED, LED, BW in our single cantrip pile.
 Meaning that if we shift this 4 card pile to the bottom, we can put any card on top.
 In this case we put a Lion's Eye Diamond on top, which we draw with Gitaxian Probe.
-The Lion's Eye Diamond then pays for the Three Wishes, which exiles the other two LEDs and the Burning Wish we need to produce all the mana we need and cast Tendrils.
+The Lion's Eye Diamond then pays for the Three Wishes, which exiles the other two LEDs and the Burning Wish we need to produce mana and wish for and cast Tendrils.

 ## Variations

 That's it for the basic and most common piles that end with Tendrils of Agony.
 There are many variations of each pile and it doesn't really make sense to list them all.
 In each of the above piles you may replace Gitaxian Probe with a Ponder, or simply use blue mana to pay for it rather than 2 life.
+Also, since Act on Impulse and Three Wishes function very similarly, all piles involving Three Wishes can be executed with Act on Impulse all the same, except for a different mana cost.

+The most important part of learning how to cast Doomsday, is to think how you would like to cast a lethal Tendrils of Agony, and then think of the cards you'll need to get there.
+Doomsday is essentially a 5 card tutor.

 As for the other piles out there, there are countless piles that use Brainstorm to draw some cards and put some other cards back.
 This